tgarg10/Agar.io/README.md

 # Agar.io Game
- Created an Agar.io game in Racket using functional programming only
+ Created an Agar.io game in Racket using the functional programming language Racket.